 Under-18 accommodation options

-You will meet with your Student Advocate regularly either in person, phone or online meetings to check that you are managing well in your new environment.
+You will have a student advocate (local caregiver) appointed to support and oversee your welfare.
+You will meet with your student advocate regularly either in person, online or via the phone to check that you are managing well in your new environment.